COURSES

 • Video and audio evidence of practical demonstrations

-• Workplace projects
+• Workplace projects applying learnings in a real-world context.

 Course Duration